hiltmon/HiltmonHugo/content/blog/more-textmate-2-basics/index.md

 To switch between the editor and the File Browser without using the mouse, hit `⌃⌘⇥` (Control-Command-Tab).
 You can then use the arrow keys to navigate the tree.
 Use `⌘↓` to open the selected file (just like Finder).
 When in the editor, to reveal the current file in the file browser, hit `⌃⌘r` ("Reveal").

-{% pullquote %}
-If you mouse instead (like I do), {" single-click the file icon to open it in the editor. "} Single-clicking the name just selects it (just like Finder).
+If you mouse instead (like I do), **single-click the file icon to open it in the editor.** Single-clicking the name just selects it (just like Finder).
 Double-clicking the file name opens the file too. *Once you get used to single-clicking the icon, opening files becomes so much easier.*
-{% endpullquote %}

 ## Editor Tabs